MehmetCanBOZ/MERN-STACK-exercise-tracker/README.md

 - type "node server.js" to terminal

 # To initiliaze client
--open main directory
+- open main directory
--type "npm start" to terminal
+- type "npm start" to terminal

 # Connection to database

 In server.js, you should change uri variable any local database string.